yangjie0410/learngit/readme.txt

-Git is a nersion control system.
+Git is a distributed nersion control system.
 Git is free software.